Go Bullfrogs!: Plot

 Gloria returns and finds Jay on the phone with their housekeeper getting backstory on the telenovela.
 At that moment, Manny cries out for help from upstairs, saying he is stuck.
 Gloria, now prepared to concede Jay might have been right, joins her husband as they go to his room and find him hanging upside down in his closet door wearing a weighted helmet ... apparently his package was a device to make him taller.
 Manny tells Gloria and Jay that he bought the device because a girl he was interested in liked taller boys.
 Gloria reassures him he will have a lot to offer any young woman no matter how tall he is.

 Claire joins Mitchell (Jesse Tyler Ferguson) and Cameron (Eric Stonestreet) for their night out.
 She is quickly bored with the restaurant they attend, and persuades them to take her to a boutique opening instead.
 At the boutique opening she meets Cameron and Mitchell's friends and she eventually decides to leave with Julian (Gilles Marini) who came to the party with Cameron and Mitchell's friend Longinus (Kevin Daniels) because Cameron and Mitchell want to get back early to attend Lily (Aubrey Anderson-Emmons).

 On their way home, Cameron and Mitchell ponder whether Claire was right when she said they had become boring, a consideration that deepens when they discover that the valet gave them keys to the wrong car and that the owners of that car apparently leads an interesting life despite apparently having a young child as well.
 They decide to use the GPS in the car to return it to its proper owners.
 Upon their return, the owner's wife starts attacking the car, and they are trapped inside as they cannot get it out of the driveway.

-At the end of the episode, Claire, in response to a call from Luke for his retainer, she goes back to the sleepover, only to be caught in her lies by the other mothers, and discover that Julian is straight and not gay as she thought; Phil explains to Haley that he still wants to protect her, and will not have much more time to enjoy that aspect of being her father; Mitchell and Cameron return home in the badly dented car, met by the owner, who says he can see they have met his wife.
+At the end of the episode, Claire, in response to a call from Luke for his retainer, goes back to the sleepover, only to be caught in her lies by the other mothers, and discover that Julian is straight and not gay as she thought; Phil explains to Haley that he still wants to protect her, and will not have much more time to enjoy that aspect of being her father; Mitchell and Cameron return home in the badly dented car, met by the owner, who says he can see they have met his wife.